 - Monitor investigations of suspected offenders to ensure that they are conducted in accordance with constitutional requirements.

-Government Property Inspector or Investigator Skills
+What Every Government Property Inspector or Investigator Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.